Melanoma in situ is also called stage 0 melanoma.

 Surgery is the main treatment.
-Doctors remove the abnormal mole and a small area of surrounding skin.
-You may need a second operation to remove a larger area of healthy tissue around where the melanoma in situ was.
+To diagnose melanoma doctors remove the abnormal area of skin and a small area of surrounding skin.
+You may then need a second operation to remove a larger area of healthy tissue around where the melanoma in situ was.
 This is called a wide local excision.
 As long as the doctors are sure they removed enough tissue, this is all the treatment you need.

 Surgery can cause scarring and some people may not be well enough to have an operation.
 Instead of surgery, you might have treatment with a cream called imiquimod.
 You put imiquimod on the affected area, over a period of weeks.